ARTICLE

 Turning Your Metrics Into a Nonprofit Website Measurement Plan

 A measurement plan doesn't need to be complicated.
 A brief document addressing a few critical questions can be really helpful.
-Answering just seven questions will take a little bit of time in the short term, but it will then save you time whenever you want to use your metrics or make a data-based decision.
+I’ve outlined seven questions below — answering these will take a little bit of time in the short term, but it will then save you time whenever you want to use your metrics or make a data-based decision.

 A well-thought-out measurement plan pinpoints exactly which metrics matter for your goals, how much time makes sense to gather them, and how you'll use them to decide what to change.